Collective Bargaining Agreement

-An employee’s employment fraction is an estimate of a proportion of full-time effort within a department or unit for the work assignments involved and shall be as determined by the department or unit.
-In the event that it is demonstrated that the employee will exceed the assigned work hours, and therefore the employment fraction, the department or unit will make an appropriate retroactive adjustment in salary and either reduce workload accordingly or make an appropriate increase in FTE not to exceed 0.49 FTE.
-In circumstances where it is determined that the employee is not meeting workload demands, based on performance, Article 15 shall be applied.
+A Graduate Employee’s employment fraction is an estimate of a proportion of full-time effort within a department or unit for the work assignments involved and shall be as determined by the department or unit.
+In the event that it is demonstrated that the Graduate Employee will exceed the assigned work hours, and therefore the employment fraction, the department or unit will make an appropriate retroactive adjustment in salary and either reduce workload accordingly or make an appropriate increase in FTE not to exceed 0.49 FTE.
+In circumstances where it is determined that the Graduate Employee is not meeting workload demands, based on performance, Article 15 shall be applied.

 Section 5 – Substitute Work

 Graduate Employees substituting for the work of another Graduate Employee under Article 30: Sick Leave, shall be compensated at the hourly rate corresponding to the monthly minimum salary established in Section 1 of this Article.
 In no case shall a Graduate Employee work over 255 hours per term.
 Graduate Employees may not work in excess of their available substitute hours each term without an adjustment to their FTE and sick leave accrual.